 develop and defend an involuntary intervention plan; and

 have in place a systematic method to continue to provide protective services to those clients who are being provided involuntary protective services (National Adult Protective Services Association, 2013).

+Research has shown that the Elder Abuse Forensic Center model is an effective approach for determining whether cases should be referred to a public guardian or if guardianship should be established, to ultimately ensure the safety of victims who require the highest level of protection (Gassoumis et al., 2015).

 Guideline:

 It is recommended that State APS systems create policies and protocols to respond to situations where there has been a determination of extreme risk and the client lacks capacity or cannot consent to services.
 The decision to take involuntary action is not to be taken lightly.
 It is recommended that APS systems establish clear guidelines related to APS involuntary intervention, which incorporate the elements listed above in the background section.

+It is recommended that APS systems adopt promising models, such as the Forensic Center model, which draws on multidisciplinary experts to help make the difficult determination as to whether a public guardian and guardianship is needed.

 5C.
 CLOSING THE CASE